Invisalign and Smile Direct Club are two services with a lot in common, but a few major differences as well.

 Still, in BuzzFeed's correspondence with 50 Smile Direct Club users, all noted that SDC was the only financially viable option to correct their lifelong insecurities about their crooked teeth.

 7. customer service

-A not-so-small advantage to traditional dentists and Invisalign is that a dentist won't keep you on hold for hours.
+A not-so-small advantage to traditional dentists and Invisalign over SDC is that a dentist won't keep you on hold for hours.
 While Smile Direct Club has many advantages, customer service isn't one of them.

 SDC has had a tough time keeping up with demand, resulting in lengthy hold times and frustrated users complaining about late shipments, messed up deliveries, and poor customer service experiences.